• About Us

 Senior Housing Subsidized

 Subsidized senior housing usually means apartments reserved for older adults where the rent is reduced based on income and supported by government funding.
-You typically apply through a local housing authority or a senior-designated affordable housing property, and you may be placed on a waiting list before a unit becomes available.
+You typically apply through a local housing authority or a senior-designated affordable housing prop

 Read More